-4. Cultivate Friendship with Other Single Women
+Habit #10: Cultivate Friendship with Other Single Women.

 So take advantage of this time to make new friendships with other single ladies.

 Why do I recommend cultivating friendship with other single ladies if you´re single?
 Because it´s just easier that way.
-You can dress up, go out together and make the most of the cheer-leader effect.
-Who knows?
-You may be the next to get a boyfriend.
+You can dress up, go out together and make the most of the cheer-leader effect — a smart strategy when it comes to how to find a man.

 The hobby?
 Blogging.

-The funny thing was, because I was happy and occupied with my new hobby, I had no room for neediness, which made me more attractive to men.
+The funny thing was, because I was happy and occupied with my new hobby, I had no room for neediness which, unknowingly, made me more attractive to men.

 Finding a man was just the bonus; the main thing was I was happy with my life.

 I usually had pets — from dogs to cats and bunnies — not all together at once, but one or two pets at a time.

 Pets are known to help their owners relax, provide companionship, and in their own ways, give unconditional love.

-7. Build a Close Relationship with God
+Habit #13: Build a Close Relationship with God.

 If you have a spouse, you have someone to share your burdens.
 If you´re single, there are only a handful of things you can share even to your closest pals.
 Thankfully, you have God.

 He is our loving Father in Heaven who watches over us, who walks with us when we´re to cross stormy seas and turbulent rivers, and who wipes our tears at night when no one sees.

 One of the things that happy people have is a close relationship with their family, especially their immediate family.
 Don´t cut your connections with your parents and siblings.
 Find time to visit them, and connect with them.

-9. Keep Your Heart Open for Love
+Habit #15: Keep Your Heart Open for Love.

-But, if you feel that you´re ready for a committed relationship and love is the only thing that´s missing in your life right now, then give yourself permission to make finding love a priority.
+But if you feel that you´re ready for a committed relationship and love is the only thing that´s missing in your life right now, then give yourself permission to make finding love a priority.

-Once true love finds you, you will never regret living happily alone, and you can continue living happily with a partner.
+Never kiss dating goodbye because … once true love finds you, you will never regret living happily alone.
+And you can continue living happily with a partner.